kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 attaching attributes to their resources in a similar way.
 To avoid any future conflicts, we plan to reserve any attributes with the ".k8s.io" suffix for future use and standardization by Kubernetes.
-This could be used to describe topology across resources from different vendors, for example, but this is out- of-scope for now.
+This could be used to describe topology across resources from different vendors.
+Here `isGPU.gpu.k8s.io` specifies that the instance is a GPU.
+This is just fictional example, this KEP does not define any standardized attributes.

 **Note:** If a driver needs to reduce resource capacity, then there is a risk that a claim gets allocated using that capacity while the kubelet is updating a